nathanb01/pyne/docs/theorymanual/variance_reduction.rst

 3. Modify the original MCNP input to use the generated weight window file and run again.

-4. If results are are sufficient, no further iterations are necessary.
+4. If results are sufficient, no further iterations are necessary.
 Else, repeat starting from step 2 until desired flux results are obtained.

 5. If a high energy cut-off was used, reduce the cut-off energy and repeat